kenheaslip/EducationEngineer/education-engineer/tutorial.md

 In this execrise, we will practice deploying applications into Kubernetes.
 Kubernetes is a popular orchestration platform that is used by many organizations to deploy applications.
 Kubernetes enables developers to worry less about the infrastructure the applciation is running on and focus more on the things that help the application perform.
 Do you remember the role a hypervisor plays for it's VM'?
 That is similar to what Kubernetes is to apps it hosts.

+Here is a high level view of what we will be doing in this lab:
+- Installing and configuring pre-requisite software and workstation settings
+- Reviewing some handy setup tips
+- Creating a new local kubernetes cluster using 'kind'
+- Deploying a pre-made sample application

 # Before You Get Started

 To complete this exercise, you will first need to download and install some apps.
 The table below lists the apps you need and contains links to the installation instructions for each app.